rolandshoemaker/gobservatory/README.md

 - [ ] Periodic OCSP revocation checker (Jeremy may already be working on this!)
 - [ ] Send StatsD metrics somewhere
 - [ ] Full test suite!
-- [ ] Create tool to translate/seed new schema from old
+- [ ] Create tool to translate/seed new schema from old database
 - [ ] Compare `gobservatory` performance to Python Observatory... (was it actually worth it?)